go-fuego/fuego/documentation/docs/guides/controllers.md

 Used when the request has a body.
 Fuego will automatically parse the body and validate it using the input struct.

+_🚧 Below contains incoming syntax, not available currently_

 ```go
 func(c fuego.ContextWithBodyAndParams[MyInput,ParamsIn,ParamsOut]) (MyResponse, error)
 ```

-This controller is used for advanced scenarios where you need:
+This controller is used to declare params with strong static typing.
-Request body parsing and validation
-Input parameter extraction from query, headers, cookies Output parameter configuration

 ```go
 type CreateUserRequest struct {